jimsherman14/1302-Junior-Design-Demo/README.md

 Run your app on an emulator, simulator, or your own connected device.

-- To run the app on iOS run `yarn run ios`.
+- To run the app on iOS run `npm run ios`.
-- To run the app on Android run `yarn run android`.
+- To run the app on Android run `npm run android`.

 The first run may take a while to fully launch.
 Keep an eye out for confirmation windows and watch the terminal for output and results.

-**Note:** If you get an error about "No bundle URL present" try clicking reload in the app or running `yarn run ios` again.
+**Note:** If you get an error about "No bundle URL present" try clicking reload in the app or running `npm run ios` again.